accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 The criterion does not apply to the following elements:
 - Gestures required by the platform.
-- features for which a complex gesture is essential (e.g. drawing a signature).
+- Features for which a complex gesture is essential (e.g. drawing a signature).

 ##### Evaluation methodology {class="disclosure methodo"}